 I’ve answered the most commonly asked questions here but if you can’t find the answer to yours, just let me know.

 How can I buy your work?

 Art available for immediate purchase online is listed in my shop with quick and trustworthy payment made through PayPal.
 If you would prefer to pay by bank transfer, let me know.
-This work is unframed and can be posted to any UK address (worldwide shipping will be coming soon).
+This work is unframed and can be shipped within the UK and worldwide (excluding European Union at the moment).

 Work in the gallery with an ‘Enquire’ button is also available but may be framed behind glass, so can be shipped via courier within the UK only.
 Your enquiry will come direct to my inbox, so just add your details and that of the work you like and I’ll be able to work out shipping costs for you.

 Work labelled as ‘Sold’ has happily found its way to a new home.
 Work with no ‘Enquire’ link is either available through an exhibition or on loan, but if you are interested in particular work please do get in touch.
 Subscribers to my Studio Newsletter are first to have access to new work.

 How can I be sure it will fit well in my space?